PCOS & PCOD

 Pregnancy success rates for women with PCOS can vary depending on various factors, such as age, overall health, and the presence of other fertility issues.
 However, with the appropriate medical interventions, many women with PCOS can achieve successful pregnancies.

-Managing PCOS and pregnancy requires careful attention and collaboration with healthcare professionals specializing in both PCOS and obstetrics.
+Managing PCOS and pregnancy requires careful attention and collaboration with healthcare professionals specializing in both Polycystic Ovary Syndrome and pregnancy.
 While PCOS can present challenges, with proper management and support, women with PCOS can have successful pregnancies.
 Regular prenatal care, a healthy lifestyle, and close monitoring of PCOS symptoms and potential complications are essential for a positive pregnancy outcome.

 1. Rosenfield RL, Ehrmann DA.
 (2016).
 The Pathogenesis of Polycystic Ovary Syndrome (PCOS): The Hypothesis of PCOS as Functional Ovarian Hyperandrogenism Revisited.
 Endocr Rev.